tyndria/high-load-systems/CAP.md

 for a particular trashcan.
 Moreover, an update of one trashcan doesn't influence other trashcans, it means that we have consistency at the level of trashcans.

-So we don't have problems with consistency here, but when sth goes wrong inside trashcan logic which is responsible for tracking its state, we could __descrease the availability__, since the trashcan is the only one that can do it.
+But when sth goes wrong inside trashcan logic which is responsible for tracking its state, we could __descrease the availability__, since the trashcan is the only one that can do it.